-PRELIMINARY DEADLINE for postmark or emailing of application(s): Tuesday, April 18, 2017.
-Extended deadline—for those who need more time to complete materials: Tuesday, May 30, 2017.
+EXTENDED DEADLINE for postmark or emailing of application(s): Tuesday, May 30, 2017.
 There is no need to email in advance to take advantage of the later date.
 (Please note that the deadline date on the application form will not be changed, but be assured that your application will be accepted through the end of May.)

 The American Prize in Arts Marketing recognizes and rewards arts administrators in America who, in the opinion of the judges, have created the most effective marketing campaigns for their organizations during the past year in the United States.
 Applications are accepted from any performing arts organization that markets its performances to the paying public outside of a purely academic setting, including orchestras, choruses, bands, theater, opera and dance companies.
 Multiple prizes may be awarded depending on the number and quality of entries.
 You may make separate application in as many categories as you are eligible, and may apply additionally for the organization or its arts leadership, as applicable, in the areas of Conducting, Stage Directing and/or Ensemble Performance.
 (See separate competition listings.)

 The two broad categories for the Arts Marketing Award are: